siyul-park/uniflow/docs/user_extensions.md

 ## Service Integration

-There are two ways to integrate the runtime environment into your service.
+There are two ways to integrate the runtime environment into your service:

 ### Continuous Integration

 Maintain the runtime environment continuously to respond quickly to external requests.
-Each runtime environment runs in an independent container, suitable for scenarios requiring continuous workflow execution.
+Each runtime environment runs in an independent container, suitable for scenarios requiring continuous workflow execution:

 ```go
 func main() {